dsbutler101/camera/README.md

 `iphone_name: <host-name-of-your-iphone-as-it-appears-on-your-network>`

-Finally the install step.
+Finally the install step:

+`ansible-playbook site.yml`

 The script should complete successfully.
 Note, there may be one 'error' that is ignored due to the logic implemented to install service-account keys.
-You can ignore this if the subsequent steps all complete successfully:
+You can ignore this if the subsequent steps all complete successfully.

-`ansible-playbook site.yml`

 This script will use the current GCP credentials on your workstation to create a service-account, create service-account keys and install the keys on your Pi so that it can make the necessary API calls.bThe role associated with the service-account is carefully configured with the minimum permissions required to work.

 ## To-Do

 * Remove need to write IPHONE-AT-HOME file to disk - store state in memory
 * create separate events when phone location changes